Jnguyen347/CPSC323-Project-1/README.md

 **Name:** James Nguyen

 # CPSC 323: Project #1
-This is my repository for CPSC 323 (Compilers): Project #1.
+Hello, and welcome to my repository for CPSC 323 (Compilers): Project #1.

 In the Main.cpp file, on this line here:
 - **std::fstream inputFile("[INSERT TXT FILE NAME HERE.txt");**